redhat-community-ai-tools/jira-mcp/README.md

 - `make build` - Build the image
 - `make run` - Run the container (used by Cursor)
 - `make clean` - Clean up the built image
+- `make cursor-config` - Modify ~/.cursor/mcp.json to install this MCP Server
+- `make setup` - Builds the image, configures Cursor, and creates `~/.rh-jira-mcp.env` if it doesn't exist

 ## Troubleshooting